Mar 21, 2022 | Flooring Canada

 Deck tiles are interlocking tiles made of water-resistant wood, such as cedar or redwood, or composed of composite wood, which is a cheaper option that is just as durable.
 The interlocking edges of these tiles make them fairly easy to install, which can also bring the cost down.

 Both plastic and rubber tiles feature interlocking edges that join to create a cohesive surface.
 These tiles are best around pools and areas where your kids play, as it is a much softer surface.
 These might not be the most sophisticated-looking option, but you’ll thank us later when your little one inevitably falls and bonks their head on a softer material.

-Whether you’re looking to tile a balcony, porch, or another backyard area, your local Flooring Canada experts are here.
+Whether you’re looking to tile a balcony, porch, or another backyard area, your local Flooring America experts are here.
 They’re happy to help with all your projects, and it’s always a great place to start one.
 Visit yours today to begin your next home renovation project!